Table of Contents

 If you make less than the California median income, you will likely qualify to file for chapter 7 bankruptcy.
 If that is the case then you have a green light to debt relief, and the rest of this article doesn’t apply to you.
 However, if you make more than the California median income for a family of similar size, you’ll have to pass the “means test” in order to seek chapter 7 protection.

-The first step of the means test compares your average monthly income over the last six months to the median income of a similar household size in California.
-It’ll then see how much disposable income you have left in deciding whether you should file for chapter 7 or chapter 13.
+The first step of the means test compares your average monthly income over the last six months to the median income of a similar-size household in California.
+Then, you check how much disposable income you have left in deciding whether you should file for chapter 7 or chapter 13.

 Do You Have Money to Fund a Chapter 13 Plan?